centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 Use the ns-fieldset component instead of the usual HTML fieldset.
 The ns-fieldset extends the layout for the ns-form.

 <!---Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. --->

+## ns-footer

+> Required links and information that need to be repeated on every page.

+> NOTE: This is the UI component for producing a customised footer.
+If you are looking for the default British Gas footer which contains the links please use nsx-footer.

+The last component on the page, this holds links and copyright notices that are legally required.
+It also holds information about the company.